ccao-data/ccao/python/docs/source/reference.rst

 Dictionaries
 ^^^^^^^^^^^^

-Lookups for numeric codes used in the assessment system
+Lookups for numeric codes and variable names used in the assessment system

 :doc:`vars_dict <vars_dict>`